SyedMuqtasidAli/syedmuqtasidali/README.md

 👀 I’m interested in Machine Learning and Data Science using python

-🌱 I’m currently doing job in Wellness Inovation PVT.
+🌱 I’m currently doing job in Wellness Innovation PVT.
 Limited (Chicago ) as Ai Software Automation Developer

 📫 How to reach me on LinkedIn: www.linkedin.com/in/syed-muqtasid-ali-91a0a623a